asarkar/build-time-tracker/README.md

 ```
 buildTimeTracker {
-    barPosition = TRAILING or LEADING, default is TRAILING
+    barPosition = BarPosition.TRAILING or BarPosition.LEADING, default is TRAILING
+    // Deprecated: Will be removed in v5, use sortBy
     sort = false or true, default is false
+    sortBy = Sort.ASC, Sort.DESC, or Sort.NONE, default is NONE
-    output = CONSOLE or CSV, default is CONSOLE
+    output = Output.CONSOLE or Output.CSV, default is CONSOLE
     maxWidth = 120, default is 80
     minTaskDuration = Duration.ofSeconds(1), don't show tasks that take less than a second to execute
     showBars = false or true, default is true